Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

 # Routing And Navigation

 Routing is an essential part of building single page applications.
-It is the main machanism for switching the currently active page for any application.
+It is the main machanism for switching the currently active page for any program.
 The idea revolves around a simple concept: listen to changes in the URL and react to those changes in the application.
 These changes can be manual when the user enters a URL in the address bar by hand or they could programmatic where the application itself changes the URL.
-An important characteristic of routing in single page application is that the application reacts to the changes of the URL *without* reloading the entire page.
-This means the application maintains its state and data as route changes which is great because you can pass data around pages as the URL changes but it also imposes a challenge for many front-end applications which is how you could reinitialize the application state only from data available in the URL if the user were to paste a URL they used before in the address bar.
+An important characteristic of routing in single page applications is that the application reacts to the changes of the URL *without* reloading the entire page.
+This means the application maintains its state as route changes which is great because you can pass data around pages when you switch between them, for example passing information about the currently logged in user without having them to login again every time they navigate to another page.
+However, since the application maintains its state, it should be able to *retain* it if the user happens to fully refresh the page using F5.
+So we have to think about the *re-initialization* conditions when a full refresh occurs.
+More on that later, for now let us start with the simple examples.

 ### Listening For URL Changes

-In Elmish terms, when we say "listening for URL changes" we really mean that there is an *event* that occurs in the program to which the application Reacts that effectively switches the currently active page on screen.
-Consider the following `Msg` type:
+In Elmish terms, when we say "listening for URL changes" we really mean that there is an *event* which occurs in the program to which the application reacts.
+Whatever that reaction is, whether it is changing the active page or reloading data, they are all the result of that one event:
 ```fsharp
 type Msg =
     | UrlChanged of string
 ```
+We model URL changes using an event called `UrlChanged` which contains the newly modified URL.
 It is really that simple.
-Now to build an application that makes use of this feature you only have to maintain the URL in the state and render different UI elements based on that URL:
+Here is a psuedo-application that makes use of this feature where you only have to maintain the URL in the state and render different UI elements based on that URL:
 ```fsharp
 type State = { CurrentUrl : string }